-(p) Run the portable reader over the insertion site to check that the PIT tag has been correctly applied and still reads.
+(o) Run the portable reader over the insertion site to check that the PIT tag has been correctly applied and still reads.
+Use the sticker provided with the PIT tag on your data sheet to record the number.

-(q) Resecure the animal in the handling bag and allow it to recover before releasing.
+(p) Resecure the animal in the handling bag and allow it to recover before releasing.